 Each school night, students observe supervised “quiet time” in their respective dormitories.
 Quiet time provides structure to evening hours.
 During this time, students may utilize their rooms or designated study areas to complete school work.
 Students who may need some assistance with coursework can participate in our student-led peer-study program, which is managed and supervised administratively.

-More strategic in nature, our second tier of academic support is available for younger students through enrollment in our Learning/Life Skills Course.
+More strategic in nature, our second tier of academic support is available for students through enrollment in our “Applied Learning Skills” (ALS) Course.
 This class meets daily.
 In the class, students focus on topics like self-advocacy, attentiveness, note-taking, organizational skills, time management and homework completion.
-Typically offered to 8th and 9th grade students, the course helps establish the fundamentals of student success.
+The course helps establish the fundamentals of student success by instilling healthy habits.

-Specialized third-tier academic support is available through our Applied Learning Skills Program.
-A qualified learning specialist oversees this program.
+Specialized third-tier academic support is available through our Learning Lab, where a qualified learning specialist oversees student growth and development.
 The specialist addresses each student’s specific support needs.

-Students may be enrolled in the ALS program based on prior documented needs, at the request of parents, or as an initial safeguard for newly enrolled students.
+Students may be enrolled in the program based on prior documented needs, at the request of parents, or as an initial safeguard for new enrolled students.

-Our on-site learning specialist hones support efforts to meet individual student needs.
-They also collaborate with classroom teachers daily, often suggesting beneficial accommodations.
+Our on-site learning specialist, Martha Dacons, hones support efforts to meet individual student needs.
+She also collaborates with classroom teachers daily, often suggesting beneficial accommodations.